MultiSafepay/docs/content/payments/methods/pay-later/pay-after-delivery/payment-flow.md

 - With the third, we add a fee of 7.50 EUR to the invoice.
 - With the fourth, we add a fee of 12.50 EUR to the invoice.

-If the customer still fails to pay, the amount of the total invoice is transferred to a debt collection agency.
+If the customer still fails to pay, the total invoice is transferred to a debt collection agency.

 To stop sending reminders, you can either:

 - Credit the invoice for a zero amount, or
-- Request to place the transactin on hold for up to 1 month
+- Request to place the transaction on hold for up to 1 month

 Email requests to place transactions on hold to <klantenservice@multifactor.nl>
 Provide the following information: